Skilled5041/team-omicron-lists-website/src/lib/guidelines/challenge_list_standards.md

 ## Standards

-> These standards are not strictly enforced, but will be used to help determine whether a level should be placed or not.
-Although there is no minimum length requirement, levels that are very short and that also do not require many inputs will be unlikely to be placed.
-Challenges should also not be extremely low effort.
-Layouts are fine as long the gameplay is not extremely lazy. (e.g. copy and pasted straight fly).
-The gameplay of a level is usually a bigger factor than deco when determining if a level is placed or not, but having some deco (can be very basic) can allow it to be placed more easily.
-The gameplay of a challenge does not have be balanced or fun; challenges are intended to be hard.
+> The gameplay of a challenge does not have be balanced or fun; challenges are intended to be hard.
+There are no requirements for the gameplay and decoration quality of a challenge, however we may choose to not accept challenges if they are clearly low-effort, or if they are made to spam the list.